lonGDiBo/Multi_Dataset_Time_Series_Models/README.md

 - Integration of VAR for capturing multivariate relationships and FFNN for learning complex nonlinear patterns.
 - Emphasis on the strengths and weaknesses of each model type: statistical, neural network, and hybrid.
 - Support for multiple datasets, making the project versatile for various domains like energy forecasting, financial markets, and weather prediction.
-- Metrics such as MAE, RMSE, and MAPE are used for evaluation.
+- Metrics such as MAE, RMSE, and MSE are used for evaluation.
 ### Technologies Used:
 - Python, Flask, scikit-learn, TensorFlow, and others